wangby511/System-Design-Architecture-and-Infra/design-common.md

 **WebSocket** - WebSocket is a computer communication protocol which provides full-duplex communication channels.
 Suitable for bi-directional real-time communication.

 **Server-Sent Events(SSE)** - Unlike WebSockets, Server-Sent Events are a one-way communication channel where events flow from server to client only.
 Server-Sent Events allows browser clients to receive a stream of events from a server over an HTTP connection without polling.

+## Process vs Thread

+- Processes are independent and contain their own state information.
+Threads run within a process and share the same state and memory space

+- Processes have to communicate with each other using inter-process communication mechanisms.
+Threads communicate directly because they share the same variables.

+- Context switching between threads is faster than between processes.

+## How to choose database?

+- What does data look like?
+Is the data relational?
+Is it a document or a blob?

+- Is the workflow read heavy or write heavy or both heavy?

+- Is transaction needed?

+- Do the queries rely on many online analytical processing (OLAP) functions?

+## Reconciliation

+Reconciliation means comparing different sets of data in order to ensure data integrity.

 ## Reference